Shilpa Shinde’s Adult Clip Row: Here’s What Vikas Gupta Has To Say About Hina & Shilpa’s Twitter War

 Vikas & Shilpa

-It has to be recalled that Vikas Gupta and Shilpa Shinde had major fights in the Bigg Boss 11 house during the initial days.
+It has to be recalled that Vikas Gupta and Shilpa Shinde had major fights in the Bigg Boss 11 house, during the initial days.
 Because of Shilpa's torture, Vikas had also tried to escape from the house.
 But later the duo became friends.

 Vikas & Shilpa’s On & Off Friendship!

 The duo had also planned to do a show (web series) together, but later Shilpa revealed that she didn't want to do a show with Vikas!
-Forget Bigg Boss 11 house, we can never understand what's on Shilpa and Vikas' mind!
+Forget Bigg Boss 11 house, we can never understand what's on Shilpa and Vikas' minds!

 Hina & Vikas

-Moving on to Hina Khan and Vikas' relationship inside the house, the duo didn't share great bond inside the house, although they seemed friendly in the end of the show.
-Post Bigg Boss 11, Vikas, Hina, Rocky and Priyank had a mini reunion.
-All of them had a gala time.
+Moving on to Hina Khan and Vikas' relationship inside the house, the duo didn't share great bond inside the house, although they seemed friendly towards the end of the show.
+Post Bigg Boss 11, Vikas, Hina, Rocky and Priyank had a mini reunion and all of them had a gala time.

 Vikas Plays Safe

 Vikas Gupta is no doubt called as mastermind!
 He played safe inside the Bigg Boss house (by becoming Shilpa's friend and taking Hina's side as well).
-Even now, he is taking no chance as both Hina and Shilpa has huge fan base!
+Even now, he is taking no chance as both Hina and Shilpa have a huge fan base!

 Ishqbaaz: Nikitin Dheer Aka Veer Bids Goodbye To The Show; Thanks Fans For Their Immense Love!